Miley Cyrus discography

 The singer's second studio album Breakout was released in July 2008, topping the United States, Australian, and Canadian charts.
 Its lead single "7 Things" reached the top 10 in the United States, Australia, and Norway.
 Cyrus' first extended play The Time of Our Lives followed in August 2009, and its track "Party in the U.S.A." made the top five in the United States, Canada, Ireland, and New Zealand.
-In that same year she released a live album tittled iTunes Live from london.
+In that same year she released a live album titled iTunes Live from London.
 She released her third studio album Can't Be Tamed in June 2010, peaking within the top five in the United States, Australia, Austria, Canada, Germany, Ireland, Italy, and New Zealand.
 While the title track reached the top 10 in the United States, Canada, Ireland, and New Zealand, the album was less commercially successful than her past efforts.

 Cyrus' fourth studio album Bangerz was released through RCA Records in October 2013, topping the United States, Australia, Canada, Ireland, Norway, and the United Kingdom charts.
 Its songs "We Can't Stop" and "Wrecking Ball" both reached the summit in the United Kingdom while former also topped the charts in New Zealand and the latter went number one in the United States and Canada.
-Her fifth album, Miley Cyrus & Her Dead Petz, was released via streaming in August 2015 and did not chart.
+Her fifth album, Miley Cyrus & Her Dead Petz, was self-released via streaming in August 2015 and did not chart.
 She released her sixth album Younger Now in September 2017, which charted within the top five in the United States, Australia, Canada, Ireland, and New Zealand.
 Its lead single "Malibu" reached the top five in Australia, Canada, Norway, and New Zealand.
 In 2019, Cyrus released her fourth EP titled She Is Coming.
-In 2020, Cyrus released her seventh studio album Plastic Hearts.
+In 2020, Cyrus released her seventh studio album Plastic Hearts, which spawned the top-twenty single "Midnight Sky".
+In 2023, she released Endless Summer Vacation, which featured her second number-one single "Flowers".